Most buyers assume new means better. But new construction contracts are fundamentally different from resale contracts — and not in your favor.

 New construction contracts are different.
 When you buy from a production homebuilder — companies like D.R.
 Horton, Lennar, PulteGroup, or Meritage — you are not signing a state realtor association form.
 You are signing a contract that was drafted by the builder's attorneys, reviewed by the builder's risk management team, and designed from the ground up to protect the builder's interests.
 The buyer's agent, if you even have one, typically has no ability to modify the core terms.
 The contract is presented on a take-it-or-leave-it basis.

 This distinction matters more than most buyers realize.
 The contract is not just paperwork.
 It defines your rights if something goes wrong — and with new construction, things go wrong more often than the marketing brochures suggest.
+For a detailed look at one builder's contract, see our D.R.
+Horton purchase agreement guide.

 Inspection Rights: Restricted or Eliminated